 - Reinforce performance management with promotions

-In ensuring that collaboration works and counter issues in the teaching profession, it is necessary to embed collaborative activities within the teachers’ contracts and duty statements.
+In ensuring that collaboration works and counters issues in the teaching profession, it is necessary to embed collaborative activities within the teachers’ contracts and duty statements.
 This will reinforce collaboration with promotions and performance management.
 The collaboration will thus become a standard to directly promote and reward teachers instead of using a more individualistic model as it is currently being done.

 People appointed to work on course design should include faculty members from all levels, including the Executive Dean and the support staff.
 The people will be engaged actively in real-time with course design, teaching, and learning that takes place within the programs.
 This will avoid the split between macro-management and micro-teaching within faculties.